 Niko currently serves on the German for Professional Purposes Committee of the American Association of Teachers of German.
 In his dissertation, Situated Language Learning in Authentic STEM Environments, he examined the impact that German-Engineering learning environments have on student language learning and motivation.

-Niko is very excited to be joining the German IEP team at the University of Rhode Island, and to help prepare the German IEP students for their study, work, and life abroad.
+Niko is very excited to work with Dr. Sirgid Berka to prepare the German IEP students for their study, work, and life abroad.